 Optimised back-end operations

-In a traditional supermarket, items are moved from delivery truck to shelf to shopping cart to bag.
+In a traditional supermarket, items move from delivery truck to shelf to shopping cart to bag.
 In a dark store however, items are only ever handled once – from delivery pallet into a bag ready for delivery to the customer.
 Reduced handling makes the picking process faster – and better protects each food item in transit.

 The trouble with travel